isomerpages/nlb-IOHA2020/_workshops/tell-me-your-story-use-of-adaptive-oral-history-in-reminiscence-work-amongst-the-elderly.md

 ---
-title: 'Tell Me Your Story!
-Use of Adaptive Oral History in Reminiscence Work amongst the Elderly'
+title: Tell Me Your Story!
+Use of Adaptive Oral History in Reminiscence Work amongst the Elderly
 permalink: /workshop/adaptiveoralhistory
-breadcrumb: 'Tell Me Your Story!
-Use of Adaptive Oral History in Reminiscence Work amongst the Elderly'
+breadcrumb: Tell Me Your Story!
+Use of Adaptive Oral History in Reminiscence Work amongst the Elderly
 ---
 <table>
 <tbody>
 <tr>